Germany: How to trigger a snap election – DW – 10/15/2024

 General elections are held in Germany every four years.
 However, early elections can be conducted during certain political crises when the head of government, the chancellor, has lost his or her support in parliament.

-Early elections have been extremely rare in the Federal Republic of Germany, but they are a vital democratic means of restoring a government's legitimacy.
+Early elections have been extremely rare in Germany, but they are a vital democratic measure.
 They are regulated by the German constitution and require the approval of several constitutional bodies, not least of the head of state, the President.

 Two possible scenarios

-In the first case: If a candidate for Chancellor does not win an absolute parliamentary majority — at least one vote more than half of all Bundestag members — the German President can dissolve the Bundestag.
+In the first case, if a candidate for chancellor does not win an absolute parliamentary majority — at least 367 votes in the 733-seat Bundestag — the German president can dissolve the parliament.
 This has never happened in the history of the Federal Republic of Germany.

-In the second case, a Chancellor can submit a vote of confidence to the Bundestag to verify whether he or she still has sufficient parliamentary support.
-If the Chancellor fails to win a majority, he or she can formally ask the President to dissolve the Bundestag within 21 days.
+In the second case, a chancellor can call for a vote of confidence in the Bundestag to confirm whether he or she still has sufficient parliamentary support.
+If the chancellor fails to win a majority, he or she can formally ask the President to dissolve the Bundestag within 21 days.

 Three early Bundestag elections have been held to date in the Federal Republic of Germany: in 1972, 1983 and 2005.